IMIO/imio.smartweb.common/README.rst

 - A topics field behavior with topics vocabulary select widget
 - An Iam field behavior with "iam" vocabulary select widget
 - Countries vocabulary
-- Cities vocabulary
+- Cities (stored in registry) vocabulary
 - A faceted relative path widget
+- A breadcrumb index that stores the full object path with titles (and not ids)

 Custom Add / Edit forms are also provided to :

 - Transform tabs into expandable fieldsets
 - Hide lead image caption field (never used)

 Translations